KCRA-TV: Early years

 On November 22, 1950, KCRA, Inc.—the owner of the KCRA radio stations at 1320 AM and 94.1 FM—filed an application with the Federal Communications Commission (FCC) for a new television station in Sacramento, seeking to broadcast on channel 6.
-Channel 6 was reserved for non-commercial educational use when the FCC lifted its multi-year freeze on new TV stations in 1952, Of Sacramento's four radio stations at the time, three of them sought channel 3 after the freeze: KCRA, KROY and its owner Harmco Inc., and KXOA and its owner Sacramento Broadcasters.
+At the time, the FCC had a freeze on new TV station grants.
+Channel 6 was reserved for non-commercial educational use when the FCC lifted the freeze in 1952, requiring the application to be amended to specify another channel.
+Of Sacramento's four radio stations at the time, three of them sought channel 3 after the freeze: KCRA, KROY and its owner Harmco Inc., and KXOA and its owner Sacramento Broadcasters.
 The latter company set up the first television studio in town to train its technicians.
 Harmco dropped out after selling KROY, leaving KCRA and KXOA in contention for the channel 3 permit, with hearings taking place in early 1953.

 FCC examiner Thomas H. Donahue handed down his initial decision on June 7, 1954.
 He narrowly favored KCRA for channel 3 and found that, though both applicants had strong bids, "KCRA's showing of close and unbroken identity with the Sacramento community, plus its record of improvement of technical facilities, betokens an insurance of a stable, continuous and progressive service which Sacramento Broadcasters does not match and that this consideration outweighs Sacramento Broadcasters showing of superior management skill".
 The decision attracted an appeal from KXOA, which felt that Donahue's decision was too emotional, and the FCC's broadcast bureau, who found that Donahue considered criteria that were "unimportant or invalid".
-The matter came to the FCC's commissioners, who upheld the initial decision in a ruling giving KCRA the nod based on a slightly better past record of broadcasting.
+The matter came to the FCC's commissioners, who upheld the initial decision in a ruling favoring KCRA based on a slightly better past record of broadcasting.